-Wiring a single pole or one-way light switch is easy, it requires 3 wires.
-Two black or hot wires, and the earth cable.
+Wiring a single pole or one-way light is easy, it requires 3 insulated wires.
+Two hot wires, and the earth cable.

 The reason the black or hot wire was first connected to the switch is to control (open and close) the circuit.

-After the connection, tighten the switch on a receptacle or switch box on the wall.
+After the connection, tighten the switch on the electrical box.

-The 2 way switch has three terminals: COM, L1, and L2.
+The two-way switches have three terminals: COM, L1, and L2.

-There are two methods of wiring a 2 way switch, the standard or 3 wire control and the old or 2 wire system.
+There are two methods of wiring 2-way switches, the standard or 3 wire control and the old or 2 wire system.

 This wiring method requires two (2-way switches) and three-wire controls such as Romex.
-It uses the new standard wire recommended by National Electrical Code.
+It uses a new standard wire recommended by the National Electrical Code.

 Below is the wiring diagram for a standard 2-way outlet.